Daithí Ó Drónaí: Early life

-Daithi attended boarding school Rockwell College in Tipperary.
+Daithí attended boarding school Rockwell College in County Tipperary.
 While he didn't particularly enjoy the sports focused school, it was here that he learned how to write music.

-“I went through a hibernation period of two years just doing study, school and music.
-That’s where I learned how to write songs.
-I hated boarding school, but while I was there, I learned how to write music so it wasn’t all bad.”
+"I went through a hibernation period of two years just doing study, school and music.
+That's where I learned how to write songs.
+I hated boarding school, but while I was there, I learned how to write music so it wasn't all bad."

-Daithi went to university at Acadamh na hOllscolaíochta Gaeilge, studying Journalism and the Media.
+Daithí went to university at Acadamh na hOllscolaíochta Gaeilge, studying Journalism and the Media.
 While in his first year in College he began experimenting with the fiddle and a loop station, a type of Guitar pedal that loops sounds on top of each other.
 During his first year at college, Ó Dronaí auditioned for the first series of The All Ireland Talent Show.
 Using the loop station and the fiddle, He was selected to represent the West and was mentored by namesake Dáithí Ó Sé., and went on to perform in the Final of the show.
-A year later Daithi appeared in the audition phases of Sky 1's Must Be The Music, gaining three yes votes from the judges.
+A year later Daithí appeared in the audition phases of Sky 1's Must Be The Music, gaining three yes votes from the judges.
 He later was chosen as one of the 15 Semi-finalists, and his tracks became available to download on Sky Music.
 He became the first of two acts to reach the final of the show, and his track "Carraroe" reached number 6 in the UK Indie singles chart on the same night.
 The final of the show took place in Wembley Arena, where Daithí performed to a 10,000 capacity crowd.

 Embrace (E.P.)
 (2011)

-Embrace was Daithi's first official music release.
+Embrace was Daithí's first official music release.
 The E.P was recorded in Galway at the Forge Studios in Galway, and produced by David Phelan.
 The EP is focused on looped live fiddle over strong percussive beats.

 The lead single Sleep Like A Stone was premiered on Nialler9, and featured a video from Feel Good Lost.
 The video was the first music video produced by Feel good Lost, who went on to produce the video for Hozier's Take Me to Church.

-Following the release of the EP, Daithi began playing live shows across the country, including his first performances at Electric Picnic, Body & Soul Music Festival, and Castle Palooza.
+Following the release of the EP, Daithí began playing live shows across the country, including his first performances at Electric Picnic, Body & Soul Music Festival, and Castle Palooza.